About the children on AdoptUSKids

 Adoptions across state lines are governed by the Interstate Compact on the Placement of Children (ICPC).
 This agreement, between all 50 states, Washington, DC, and the US Virgin Islands, ensures that a child placed across state lines will be placed in a safe, suitable environment and with people who are qualified to care for the child.

 While there are additional challenges to work through, families can and do adopt children across state lines every day.
-You can read some of their stories on our website.
+You can read some of their stories on our blog.